Engineering Note

 Approach Benefit Cost

-Layered structure Clear separation More files and setup
+Layered Structure Clear separation between UI, API, services, and data access More files and setup during the early stage

 Real-World Impact